-Q4.
-What can I do if I forgot my login password of the web management page?
+Q2.
+What should I do if I forget my login password of the web management page?

 The default username and password of the web management page are admin (in lowercase).

-If you have altered the password:
+If you have altered the username and password but Password Recovery is disabled:

-- 1. Reset the router to factory default settings: With the router powered on, press and hold the Reset button until the LED starts flashing and then release the button. - 2.
-Visit http://tplinkwifi.net, enter admin (in lowercase) as both username and password to login. - Note: You'll need to reconfigure the router to surf the Internet once the router is reset, and please mark down your new password for future use.
+- 1. Please press and hold the Reset button for about 7 seconds to reset the router. - 2.
+Visit http://tplinkwifi.net, and enter admin (in lowercase) as both username and password to log in.

+Note: You'll need to reconfigure the router to surf the internet once the router is reset, and please mark down your new password for future use.